apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 The `Authentication` object has:

-* the attribute `AuthenticationManager.AUTHENTICATION_METHOD_ATTRIBUTE` (authenticationMethod) set to *`org.jasig.cas.support.pac4j.authentication.handler.support.ClientAuthenticationHandler`*
+* The attribute `AuthenticationManager.AUTHENTICATION_METHOD_ATTRIBUTE` (authenticationMethod) set to *`org.jasig.cas.support.pac4j.authentication.handler.support.ClientAuthenticationHandler`*
-* the attribute *clientName* set to the type of the provider used during authentication process.
+* The attribute *`clientName`` set to the type of the provider used during authentication process.

 The `Principal` object of the `Authentication` object has:

-* an identifier which is the profile type + # + the identifier of the user for this provider (example : FacebookProfile#0000000001)
+* An identifier which is the profile type + # + the identifier of the user for this provider (example : `FacebookProfile#0000000001`)
-* attributes populated by the data retrieved from the provider (first name, last name, birthdate...)
+* Attributes populated by the data retrieved from the provider (first name, last name, birthdate...)

 ###How to send profile attributes to CAS client applications?